Frequently Asked Questions (FAQ)

 Is the USA Plan just some scheme to “privatize Social Security”?

 Absolutely NOT.
 Privatizing Social Security to let everyone have the 15.3% to save or spend as they want is foolish.
 A recent study found that 40% of Americans don’t have even $400 dollars set aside for an emergency.
 You can understand why the USA Plan is not a voluntary system.
+A voluntary plan has always been rejected by all politicians as totally impractical.

 Will we lose Social Security, Medicare or the 80 plus government programs?